 In my research, I focus on party competition and political conflict in Western Europe, with a special emphasis on the role of party communication, party positions, and issue salience in shaping voter behavior and the fortunes of political parties.
-My dissertation explores the decline of former mainstream parties of the center-left and center-right, analyzing how their strategies and communication, especially towards the far-right and the issue of immigration, have influenced their electoral support in recent years.
-My research has been or will be published in various journals, including the American Political Science Review and Party Politics.
+In my dissertation I explored the decline of former mainstream parties of the center-left and center-right, analyzing how their strategies and communication, especially towards the far-right and the issue of immigration, have influenced their electoral support in recent years.
+My research has been published in various journals, including the American Political Science Review and Party Politics.

 Methodologically, I am very geeky about computational methods, which I use to collect and analyze large-scale text and visual data from all sorts of public and political actors, including parties and politicians, individuals, and media outlets.
 I am especially interested in finding new ways to measure social science concepts in large data sources, such as social media platforms, as well as traditional media like newspapers and TV broadcasts.